 Remove all traces of old gasket [4590] material.
-When using any tool on surfaces to remove gasket material, do not gouge machined surfaces.
+When using any tool to surfaces remove gasket material, do not gouge machined surfaces.
 Do not reuse the gasket once the casing is opened.
 Use only Flowserve recommended replacement materials.

 6.7 Examination of parts